spryker/devvm/README.md

 ## Customizing the VM

 ### PHP development modules
-The PHP module `xdebug` are pre-installed on the DevVM, but not enabled by default.
+The PHP module `xdebug` is pre-installed on the DevVM, but not enabled by default.
-Using `xdebug` and `opcache` at the same time might be dangerous and is not recommended.
+We do not recommend using `xdebug` and `opcache` simultaneously as it is dangerous.
-To enable xdebug, use the following commands:
+To enable Xdebug, run the commands:
 ```
 # Enable XDebug, disable OpCache, clear disk cache, restart FPM
 sudo -i bash -c " \